 As with salty foods, sugary treats can be tempting during your period.
 There’s actually a scientific reason why you may crave sugar during this time.
 As estrogen levels drop, serotonin (a feel-good hormone) levels also decrease, which can lead to increased cravings for carbohydrates and sweet foods (6).

-However, consuming too much sugar can have negative effects on your body and worsen menstrual symptoms.
+However, consuming too much sugar can have negative effects on your body and worsen menstrual discomfort.
 High-sugar diets have been linked to inflammation in the body (7), which can contribute to bloating, cramps, headaches, and fatigue.

 In addition, sugary treats can cause a spike in blood sugar levels followed by a crash, which can leave you feeling even more fatigued and irritable.